 That is what I sometimes affectionately call my binder.
 This is the grand daddy of coupon collecting.

 The first thing I purchased was my binder.
 I wanted one that had a handle and strap so that it would be easier to get in and out of the store.
 It also has a smaller zipper where I have placed my scissors (to cut out coupons as needed) and a calculator (which I carry to find the best deal based upon package sizing).
-Here is my exact binder:
+You can find similar binders on Amazon — but here is my exact binder:

 The other feature I liked about the binder was the outside pocket.
 It is removable, but also has built in file dividers.
 This is great to use to hold my inserts before I have a chance to cut and place them into my binder.